tlawand/fintech_project-03/README.md

 ## Presentation link
 https://docs.google.com/presentation/d/1UOQi4MT5ch6DPZhlKcVeMhZxaWk1mp2pdgOC_yFNPfM/edit#slide=id.p

-## Objective and motivation
-To develop jetChain, the premier private charter reservation system, the first of its kind built on blockchain contracts.

 ## How jetChain works
 jetChain acts as a marketplace, connecting private plane charters to clients by offering two options for booking flights.